MyNameTaken/learngit/readme.txt

-Git a version control system.
+Git a  interesting version control system.
 Git is free sofrware.